You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 Guru Sungjem Lhakhang, the Shrine of Self-Speaking Guru

-The statue is supposed to have said: “Do not worry, for someone shall come to carry me to Taktsang!”
-Subsequently, the statue was miraculously transported and the place is known as the Temple of the Self-Speaking Statue of the Guru.
+The story goes that one of the Guru’s statues was taken to Taktsang.
+Upon arriving at the cliff across the sacred site of Taktsang, the monks were at a loss on how to carry the 12-foot statue across the canyon to the temple site.
+The statue said: “Do not worry, for someone shall come to carry me to Taktsang!”
+Then the statue was said to have been miraculously transported to Guru Lhakhang.
 This someone is believed to be Singye Samdup, the protecting deity of Taktsang.
 The other two statues of Guru Rinpoche sculptured by Pentsa Dewa in Punakha Dzong, who spoke are in Goen Tshephu Ney and Ragoe Ney.

 Another anecdote of the Guru Sungjoenma statue is that it has survived two major fires.
 The fires of 1951 and 1998 razed many of the temples and destroyed many statues inside Taktsang, but rescuers miraculously retrieved the Guru Sungjoenma statue unscathed.